mpartipilo/tikatours_src/data/extracted/content/tour/georgia-tours/adventure-tours/winter-escape/itinerary.en.md

 eastern Georgia.
 The country's conversion to Christianity occurred in Mtskheta in 337 AD and it is considered one of Georgia's most important religious centers.
 St.
 Nino erected the first Christian cross and the first churches were built here.
-Visit the monasteries of Jvari perched on a cliff overlooking the Mtskheta Sveti\-Tskhoveli cathedral.
+Visit the monasteries of Jvari perched on a cliff overlooking the Mtskheta Sveti-Tskhoveli cathedral.

 ### Day Nine: Tbilisi